Stihotvor/name_it_right/docs/python/classes.md

     - Avoid using abbreviations in your class names, unless they are commonly understood within your domain.
       Abbreviations can be confusing and make your code harder to read.

-## Naming examples by the context or usecase
+## Naming examples by the context or use-case
 ### Validation
 |           |              |              |               |
 | --------- | ------------ | ------------ | ------------- |